CosmWasm/cosmwasm/SEMANTICS.md

 Before looking at CosmWasm, we should look at the (somewhat under-documented) semantics enforced by the blockchain framework we integrate with - the [Cosmos SDK](https://v1.cosmos.network/sdk).
-It is based upon the [Tendermint BFT](https://tendermint.com/core/) Consensus Engine.
-Let us first look how they process transactions before they arrive in CosmWasm (and after they leave).
+It is based on the [Tendermint BFT](https://tendermint.com/core/) Consensus Engine.
+Let us first look at how they process transactions before they arrive in CosmWasm (and after they leave).

 First, the Tendermint engine will seek 2/3+ consensus on a list of transactions